veit/jupyter-tutorial/docs/workspace/jupyter/hub/config.rst

     Mar 27 06:25:01 jupyter.cusy.io systemd[1]: Reloaded The Apache HTTP Server.

-Cookie-Secret
+Cookie Secret
 -------------

-Das Cookie secret ist zum Verschlüsseln der Browser-Cookies, die zur Authentifizierung verwendet werden.
+The cookie secret is used to encrypt the browser cookies that are used for authentication.

 #.
-Das Cookie-Secret kann z.B. erstellt werden mit
+The cookie secret can e.g. be created with

    .. code-block:: console

     $ openssl rand -hex 32 > /srv/jupyterhub/venv/jupyterhub_cookie_secret

 #.
-Die Datei sollte weder für ``group`` noch für ``anonymous`` lesbar sein:
+The file should not be readable by either  ``group`` or ``anonymous``:

    .. code-block:: console

     $ chmod 600 /srv/jupyterhub/venv/jupyterhub_cookie_secret

 #.
-Schließlich wird es in die ``jupyterhub_config.py``-Datei eingetragen:
+Finally it will be entered in the ``jupyterhub_config.py`` file:

    .. code-block:: python